 Trellises and cages to support garden vegetables

 Trellises and cages are common plant supports used in vegetable gardens.
-Many varieties of peas and beans need something to climb, and vine crops such as squash, melons, and cucumbers can produce straighter, cleaner fruit if grown on a trellis.
+Many varieties of peas and beans need something to climb.
+Vine crops such as squash, melons and cucumbers can produce straighter, cleaner fruit if grown on a trellis.

-Many tomato varieties are “indeterminate,” that is, they will continue to grow all season long, sprawling along the ground, unless supported and contained.
-Even determinate varieties, which reach a certain height and stop growing, benefit from being staked or caged, as their fruits are cleaner and less likely to rot or be slug-eaten, and the plants may be more free of disease.
+Many tomato varieties are “indeterminate,” or vining, which means they will continue to grow all season long.
+They will sprawl along the ground unless you support and contain them.
+Even determinate varieties, which reach a certain height and stop growing, benefit from stakes and cages.
+Their fruits will be cleaner and less likely to rot or become food for slugs.
+Trellises also help prevent disease.

 Trellises for vine crops

-Gardeners with small garden plots may bypass crops that need lots of space, planting short-vined or "bush” varieties of melons, squash, and cucumbers.
-However, many long-vined varieties can be successfully grown in small spaces if they're trained to grow on trellises.
-Varieties with fruit no larger than a cucumber, small melon, or small winter squash, up to about three pounds, work best.
+Gardeners with small garden plots may bypass crops that need lots of space by planting short-vined or "bush” varieties of melons, squash and cucumbers.
+You can grow many long-vined varieties successfully in small spaces if you train them to grow on trellises.
+Varieties with fruit weighing up to three pounds and no larger than a cucumber, small melon or small winter squash, work best.